aiplan4eu/unified-planning/docs/showcases/06-automated-experiment.md

 - Recording visual observations, such as possible breakage area or type of failure
 - Disposing the pouch

-Handling the overall procedure manually is a very intensive task, which may employ many people for entire days.
+Manually handling the overall procedure is a very intensive task, which may employ many people for entire days.

-The objectives of the Automated Experiment Design Domain are the following:
+The main objective of the Automated Experiment Design Domain is to automatize the test procedures.

 - Producing automatically validated Partial Activity Plans from a set of goals provided by the operator,
 - Producing Consolidated Activity Plans to be uploaded to the robotic system for execution.
 A Consolidated Activity Plan is defined as an aggregation of Partial Activity Plans proposed by geographically distributed teams of engineers and scientists participating in the mission,